GoldenBobbyG/Bobbys-Kaban-Board/README.md

 To set up and run Bobby’s Kanban Board locally, start by cloning the repository with git clone [your-repo-link] and navigate into the project directory.
 Install dependencies for both the backend and frontend by running npm install inside the server and client folders.
 Next, create a .env file in the server directory and configure the necessary environment variables, including PORT, DATABASE_URL, and JWT_SECRET.

 ## Usage
 Bobby’s Kanban Board is designed for task management and workflow organization, making it ideal for individuals and teams looking to track their work efficiently.
+Go to server/src/seeds/user-seeds.ts to see the UN and PW needed to sign in and begin looking at the tickets on the board.

 ## Snippet
 ![image](https://github.com/user-attachments/assets/a2812f44-41d2-47dc-abec-a0518af59a8d)